kubeflow/katib/README.md

 ## Installation

 For standard installation of Katib with support for all job operators, refer to [Kubeflow Official Docs](http://kubeflow.org) and skip this section.
-Or if you want to install Katib manually, Follow these steps
+Or if you want to install Katib manually, follow these steps

 ```
 git clone git@github.com:kubeflow/manifests.git